 We've changed the way we do things to make sure that our future workforce will be more representative of the communities we serve.
-We provide support for people from BME backgrounds who are interested in a career with us including events to promote the range of roles within the police service to young people from different backgrounds who may not otherwise have an opportunity to learn about the police.
+We provide support for people from BME backgrounds who are interested in a career with us including Development Champions, who provide one-to-one mentoring support, and events promoting the range of roles within the police service to young people from different backgrounds, who may not otherwise have an opportunity to learn about the police.
 We will actively champion women in the workplace.